 Stories on Wattpad (2017 & 2018)

 YC members published poems and stories on the storytelling platform Wattpad, in an anthology titled The Journey: Friday Nights at the Museum.
-The writings were inspired by the Daphne Cockwell Gallery of Canada: First Peoples and the members' individual connections to ancestral objects in the gallery.
+The writings were inspired by the Daphne Cockwell Gallery dedicated to First Peoples art & culture and the members' individual connections to ancestral objects in the gallery.

 In 2017, this project was completed with support from Indigenous community members Monique Mojica (embodied storyteller and Artistic Director of Chocolate Woman Collective from the Kuna and Rappahannock Nations), Ernie Sandy (Anishinaabeg knowledge keeper and storyteller), and Tyler Pennock (Cree/Métis writer).
 YC members collaborated in multiple sessions and experiences to spark their imagination and craft their writings.